 She has a point.
 Hemingway was only on an extended vacation that began with a trip to Tanganyika to visit his son Patrick (who would later edit and publish the memoirs).

-Hemingway titled his 200,000-word draft “The African Book.”?In the edited 100, 000-word?True at First Light, Hemingway seems to have developed a deeper appreciation for African culture, a stark contrast to his supremacist views only two decades before.
+Hemingway’s views of his hosts had changed between his trips, or perhaps they had changed while he was away.
 “Twenty years ago I called them boys but the way things were now you didn’t do it Everyone had his duties and everyone had a name, not to know a name was impolite and sign of sloppiness,” he writes.

 An earlier biography Ernest Hemingway, A Life Story (1969) by Carlos Baker draws information on Debba from Mary’s diaries.
 She had written that shortly after her trip, he claimed she was depriving him of his new wife.
 It is in Bakers book that the story of the broken bed appears.
 In another biography, Papa Hemingway, Hotchner says Hemingway spoke of his nuptials to a Kamba bride (and her 17-year old widowed sister, apparently).